JaviBravoPerucho/Project-CloudAndBigData/README.md

 ### Exercise 3: Repeat the process but taking into account 3-pointers exclusively, to figure out the best 3-point shooters.
 The program is similar, but in this case the column for the event type is the same for normal shots and 3-point shots, so I can't use it to filter through.
 I need to use the columns "homedescription", "visitordescription" and "neutraldescription", which show the name of the player, the minute of the play and the type of play it was, specifying whether it was an attempted 3-point shot or not.
-Therefore, I used the spark.sql function contains() combined with the event type column to obtain the 3-point shots made, the 3-point shots attempted and the percentage of accuracy.
+Therefore, I used the spark.sql function contains("3PT") combined with the event type column to obtain the 3-point shots made, the 3-point shots attempted and the percentage of accuracy.
 In the end, the results also correlated with the NBA official site rankings.

 ## Software design